BASP Students

 Haniya Rumaney

 Research interests: Haniya's research interests primarily revolve around investigating the antecedents and consequences of religious and other identity-based stigma using social identity and intersectionality frameworks.
+In one line of research, she examines the racialization of Islam, and the extent to which its construction as a racial versus ethno-religious category affects expressions of Islamophobic prejudice.
+In a second more theoretical line of work, she investigates how possessing a marginalized social identity may influence endorsement of conspiracy beliefs.
 In the past, she has conducted stigma and prejudice-focused research by employing survey experiments and natural language processing techniques.
-She has three lines of research: a) The impact of superordinate national identity on intergroup cohesion for subordinate religious groups in India, b) The effects of stigma salience on endorsement of conspiracy theories among ethnic and religious minorities, and c) The impact of using racial language in perceptions of legitimacy of Islamophobic discrimination.
 Prior to joining her graduate program, Haniya worked at the Sidanius Lab at Harvard University, and was a research assistant and program manager for a project funded by the International Growth Centre, UK.
 Haniya has a Masters in Applied Psychology from Tata Institute of Social Sciences, Mumbai, India.

 Recent publications and presentations: